Tired of painful Pap smears? Worried about your upcoming Pap test? Let’s talk about how to make Pap smears more comfortable!

 One fan said this:

 My CNP did mine and she told me to wiggle my toes.
 I was so focused on wiggling my toes that the pap didn’t hurt.
-Usually always is a little uncomfortable for me,but didn’t this time.
+Usually it’s uncomfortable for me, but it wasn’t bad this time.
 I’m guessing it helped me to relax.

 Another relaxation technique: